svt/.github/profile/README.md

 ### Using SVT's Open Source Projects 🏄

-See the README and documentation for the project you wish to use.
+See the README and the documentation for the project you wish to use.

 ### Contributing to SVT's Open Source projects 🙌

-Contributing to an SVT-project is easy for anyone used to open source, as it follows the regular GitHub flow.
+Contributing to a SVT-project is easy for anyone used to open source, as it follows the regular GitHub flow.
 If you are new to all this, look at the [GitHub Open Source Guide](https://opensource.guide/) and you should be all set!

 Basically - fork the repository and follow the code guidelines and best practices for that project.